StefanBalaban/StefanBalaban.github.io/_posts/2021-03-12-developing-a-ondedrive-backup-service-part1.markdown

 First post will be about my setup, motivation, and creating the foundation for code.

+You can find the source code on [GitHub](https://github.com/StefanBalaban/BackMeUpOneDrive).

 # Setup
 I usually use Visual Studio Code on my laptop with my workstation PC as a remote host.
 However, I decided to use Visual Studio 2022 IDE for this undertaking as I would need more firepower in terms of IDE support with memory profiling and IntelliSense suggestions.
 Plus, I wanted to see in action the AI support and how helpful it is.
 As for .NET, version 6.0.2 recently came out so that is the one I used.